Sigma X-mount lenses for Fujifilm

 |

-Equivalent to the classic 85mm on FF, this is the perfect lens for portraits from a little further away and, to a lesser extent, everyday photos.
-Its very wide aperture makes it easy to separate your subject from the background.
-Once again, the lens is very well constructed and offers exceptional sharpness right from the center aperture.
-You can’t help but be impressed by the quality of the images you get.
+Equivalent to the classic 85mm field of view on full frame, this is an excellent lens for portraits taken from a little farther away and, to a lesser extent, everyday photography.
+Its wide aperture makes it easy to separate your subject from the background.
+Once again, the lens is very well built and delivers excellent sharpness right from wide open.
+It is hard not to be impressed by the image quality.

 Sigma 100-400mm f/5-6.3 DG DN OS Contemporary X